abailly/abailly.github.io/drafts/cm-arch-design.md

 [^5]: Being a startup in the B2B space, it does not make that much sense for Capital Match to talk about *infinite scaling* as we don't expect our workload to expand beyond the limit of a single-server in the foreseeable future.

-[^6]: I have been using RDBMS since the 90's, developed a point-of-sale application in Access and have been using PostgreSQL through its various versions since 1998 but I have never loved relational model nor SQL.
+[^6]: I have been using RDBMS since the 90's, developed a point-of-sale application in Access, have been using PostgreSQL through its various versions since 1998, and recently worked on integrating DB migration process into a very large system.
+I am not an expert but I have had quite an extensive experience of relational databases over a significant number of years and I have always found that *writing* to DB quickly became a painful things.

 [^7]: [Servant](http://haskell-servant.github.io/) is definitely on our roadmap.